Choosing which embryos to transfer into your uterus for the best chance of a successful pregnancy doesn’t have to be a gamble.

 By day four or five after fertilization, embryos develop into blastocysts, a signal that it is the ideal time for them to be transferred into a woman’s uterus.
 But it is impossible to accurately distinguish which embryos are normal (euploid) or abnormal (aneuploid) just by looking at them under a microscope.

-How is PGS done?
+How is PGT-A done?

-The PGS lab will use one of several established methods to perform testing of the number of chromosomes in each embryo cell sample.
+The lab will use one of several established methods to perform testing of the number of chromosomes in each embryo cell sample.
 Examples of these methods are next-generation sequencing (NGS), comparative genomic hybridization (CGH), and single nucleotide polymorphism (SNP).
 These methods are superior to earlier methods because all chromosomes can be assessed in parallel, which dramatically improves the false negative rate of aneuploidy.

 Blastocysts with a normal number of chromosomes are selected for subsequent embryo transfer.
 One of the selected viable blastocysts is thawed and transferred in a “frozen ET” cycle.

-What are the benefits of doing PGS?
+What are the benefits of doing PGT-A?